 I don’t know what your success looks like.
 Honestly, I don’t even know what my success is going to look like down the road.

 Ten years ago, success meant being able to pay for cocktails with my best friends on Friday night (and Saturday night and most Monday nights and…you get it).
 Eight years ago, success meant having a few clients to call my own, even if I charged them peanuts.
 Then, success meant being able to afford backups so I’d never run out of paper towels or soap or batteries.

 Today, success means waking up to a job I love every morning and also having the income and freedom to decide if I’m going to work that day or if I’d rather read or hike or go on a mini road trip with my boyfriend.
 It means having a home office that I love so much that some days I actually crave spending 10 hours there, a cup of coffee next to me and a long list of client articles to write (or a short list of long client articles to write).

-And my future success is pulling me towards it quickly – it’s filled with a bright loft apartment that I’ll decorate with pops of color, a romantic trip to Hawaii that will jumpstart a life filled with romantic trips, a quick flight to Disney World to run in their marathon…
+And my future success is pulling me toward it quickly – it’s filled with a bright apartment that I’ll decorate with pops of color, a romantic trip to Hawaii that will jumpstart a life filled with romantic trips, a quick flight to Disney World to run in their marathon…

 Those successes cost money, and that money can’t be earned by striving for money alone.
 It has to be accompanied by a willingness to work, by peace and levity, by a specific type of energy that cradles instead of pressing down.
-It also has to be accompanied by a respect for money – an understanding that money is a reflection of worth, and that if you’re worth more money, then that’s what you should have – and that with it, you’ll also do worthwhile things.
+It also has to be accompanied by a respect for money – an understanding that money is a reflection of worth.
+If you’re worth more money, then that’s what you should have – and with it, you’ll do worthwhile things.